BioTheWolff/Jobwave/docs/Architecture.md

 ### Users and data

-This section aims to document main "entities" that exist within the project, and the data they possess, induce and produce.
-Entities are abstract concepts that generally represent user accounts managed by either a natural or a legal person.
+This section aims to document main entities that exist within the project, and the data they possess, induce and produce.

 #### Job categories